tonywu0821/Robot-Movement/README.md

     ├── README.md
     │
     ├── src
+    │   └─── robot
-    │   └─── robot.py
+    │         └── robot.py   # The main application
     │
+    │
+    │
     └── tests
         ├── test_robot.py    # Test program contains both unit tests and integration tests.
         │                    # Some of them use a external file.
         │
         │
         ├── test1            # External files for a integration test
         ├── test1.ans        # Answers for a integration test
-        ├── test2         # External files for integration a test
+        ├── test2            # External files for a integration test
         └── test2.ans        # Answers for a integration test

 ## Assumptions